 Conference Presentations: CSAE 2024, ECBE 2023, NCDE 2023, SEHO 2023, PACDEV 2023, WGAPE Berkeley 2023, AFE 2022

-In a lab-in-the-field experiment in western Kenya, I experimentally vary the observability of endowment and study how exogenously unobservable income affects individuals’ choices to share endowment with their spouse and to consume.
+In an experiment in western Kenya, I experimentally vary the observability of endowment and study how exogenously unobservable income affects individuals’ choices to share endowment with their spouse and to consume.
 I find that when endowment is unobservable, both husbands and wives share less with their spouses.
 In addition, husbands consume significantly more private goods when the endowment is unobservable, while wives do not change their consumption behavior.
 Opportunistic behavior under asymmetric information is driven by rigid bargaining and high sharing pressure.

 Do providing women with conditional cash transfers increase their Pareto weight within the household as much as if they entered employment?
 Using data between 1997 to 2007 from Mexico's Progresa program (also known as Oportunidades/Prospera), I find that both receiving Progresa transfers and female employment leads to household expenditure reallocation from men's clothing to girls’ and women's clothing.
 This provides evidence against the household unitary model.
 Meanwhile, Progresa leads to an increase in boys’ clothing expenditures while female employment leads to a decrease in boys’ clothing expenditures.
 This suggests that Progresa reallocates household resources from adults to children, while female employment reallocates resources from male family members to female ones.